 Send an email from your jcu email account to firstname.lastname@example.org for more information and advice on which subjects to enrol in your first trimester.

 Depending on the subjects you have previously completed this may be possible.
-Please complete the Application for Advanced Standing and forward to email@example.com with official transcripts for assessment.
+There is a processing fee of $20 which can be paid using the Student Request Form.
+Please complete the Application for Advanced Standing and forward, with the Student Request Form and official transcripts to email@example.com for assessment.

 Note that credit cannot be transferred from an Undergraduate degree to a Postgraduate degree.